masonwyatt23/policy-summarizer/replit.md

   - Updated prompts to emphasize experienced insurance agent perspective (20+ years experience)
   - Added critical instructions to prevent AI from generating multiple sections or bullet points
   - Ensured brief summaries follow format: [Your Coverage Summary] followed by single continuous paragraph
+  - Completely optimized PDF layout for compact single-page brief summaries
+  - Reduced header padding from 15px to 8px and logo height from 45px to 28px for sleek appearance
+  - Minimized footer spacing from 30px to 15px margin-top and compact font sizing
+  - Reduced PDF margins from 15mm to 10mm on all sides for better space utilization
+  - Optimized policy header, agent signature, and all section spacing for compact layout
+  - Enhanced subheader styling to be more compact with smaller fonts and reduced spacing
+  - Streamlined overall PDF design to fit brief summaries on one page while maintaining professionalism

 ## Changelog
 - July 01, 2025.
 Initial setup